 Modelling requires that the analyst step away from the area of concern and focus on the root definition in order to come up with the necessary activities that will achieve the purpose of the defined human activity system.
 These relevant activities are referred to as the conceptual model and they take place within the bounds of the human activity system.

 Conceptual models need to be constructed for each root definition of the system and basically define what the system must do for the root definition to happen.
-It defines how the purpose of the system can be achieved.
+They define how the purpose of the system may be achieved.

 A conceptual model can be broadly described as a way of analyzing the activities that need to take place in order to define what the actors need to do to achieve the desired transformation.
 The activities included should only be those performed by the actors named in the root definition, that is, the activities needed to achieve the objectives of the system.
 It’s also important to include activities for monitoring the system and providing feedback so that these activities can be done according to specification.
 It’s all about asking: What defines success for the system, how can success be measured and what do the actors need to do in order to measure success?